 The conference hopes that concrete proposals based on the discussions made around these six areas will be made by July.

-Early estimations from the United Nations says that the pandemic may potentially cut $8.5 trillion USD from the global economy within the next two years.
-This may ultimately force upwards of 34.3 million people into extreme poverty in this year alone, with further estimates of 130 million people in poverty in the coming decade due to the pandemic.
+The global pandemic has had a devastating effect on the economy, with estimates suggesting that it could cut $8.5 trillion USD from the global economy within the next two years.
+This could force upwards of 34.3 million people into extreme poverty in this year alone, with further estimates of 130 million people in poverty in the coming decade due to the pandemic.
+Health care systems around the world are struggling to cope with the influx of patients and the demands placed on them, and this is likely to have a knock-on effect on people’s health and wellbeing in the coming years.

 As a result of these estimations, the United Nation’s Secretary General Antonio Guterres emphasized the dire situation caused by the pandemic and the need for a global coordinated effort to overcome these challenges.